 Acknowledgement: This work has been summarized using The Complete Works of Shakespeare Updated Fourth Ed., Longman Addison-Wesley, ed.
 David Bevington, 1997.
 Quotations are for the most part taken from that work, as are paraphrases of his commentary.

-Overall Impression: This is fairly early Shakespeare, a relatively straightforward historical play, not as great as what was to follow.
+Overall Impression: This is fairly early Shakespeare, a relatively straightforward historical play, not as great as what would follow.

 Overview of the Historical Plays: See Henry VI Part I.